 A stroke is a form of brain damage caused due to insufficient blood flow to the brain.
 Typically, strokes are more common in the elderly, but diabetics are at a higher risk of getting strokes, regardless of age.
 Unfortunately, a stroke can lead to permanent damage, therefore it’s essential to keep a track of your cholesterol, blood pressure and sugar levels as they are reliable barometers of your health.

 Exercise regularly and avoid smoking to further reduce your risk of a stroke.

 Blood vessel damage due to Diabetes can put an undue strain on your heart in the long term.
-People with heart disease also tend to be overweight, suffer from high blood pressure and have high cholesterol levels.
+People with diabetes also tend to be overweight, suffer from high blood pressure and have high cholesterol levels.
 All that adds up to a serious risk for heart disease.
-That's why it's key to follow a ticker-friendly lifestyle - exercise, eat a healthy diet, get regular cholesterol/ blood pressure screening tests, and say no to smoking and secondhand smoke.
+That's why it's key to follow a lifestyle that consists of weight loss measures like exercise, healthy eating, periodic tests (to screen for high cholesterol/ blood pressure) and avoiding harmful habits like smoking.